simoncblyth/opticks/notes/issues/event_handling_into_new_workflow.rst

   * HMM: shortcut : artificially make a MISS result in surface absorb
   * then can develop the compressed history recording so can switch off the expensive full step record and then do some high stats testing with raindrop geometry

-* get generation going in new workflow to fully check the QEvent/qevent design

-* review old and new looking for aspects that need to be ported over

-  * compressed sequence recording (seqhis seqmat) is needed for OpticksEvent as the full record is only appropriate for debugging with small numbers of photons

-  * photon indexing (using thrust sorting) needs to be ported over : probably this can be done in sysrap/SU together with stream compaction

-* see if it makes sense to use CSGOptiX directly from G4Opticks OR perhaps via some slim middleware "Engine"

-* OpticksEvent components and hookup to allow ab.py validation machinery to work with new workflow

-  * move OpticksEvent down to sysrap : to keep simple primary dependency chain sysrap-qudarap-csgoptix

 DONE: in CSGOptiX/cxsim.sh check new CSGOptiXSimulateTest with OpticksGenstep_PHOTON_CARRIER and a simple geometry